bhowmikp/scalability-and-system-design/README.md

   - Service is scalable if resources added to system results in increased performance in a manner proportional to the resources added.
   - Performance problem if system is slow for a single user.
   - Scalability problem if system is fast for a single user but slow under heavy load.
-    - Scale up (vertical scaling), scale out (horizontal scaling)
+    - **Vertical Scaling**: scale up, add resources to a single node system.
+Expensive and there is limitation
+    - **Horizontal Scaling**: scale out, infinite hosts but have to deal with distributed systems.
 - **Latency vs Throughput**
   - **Latency**: time to perform some action or to produce some result.
 Latency us measured in units of time - hours, minutes, seconds, nanoseconds, or clock periods.
   - **Throughput**: number of actions or results per unit of time.
 This is measured in units of whatever is being produced per unit of time.
   - Aim for maximal throughput with acceptable latency.
 - **Availability vs Consistency**
   - **Consistency**: every read receives the most recent write or an error
-    - Weak Consistency: after a write, reads may or may not see it.
+    - **Weak Consistency**: after a write, reads may or may not see it.
       - Seen in systems such as memcached.
       - Works well with use cases like VoIP, video chat, and realtime multiplayer games.
-    - Eventual Consistency: after a write, reads will eventually see it (typically within milliseconds).
+    - **Eventual Consistency**: after a write, reads will eventually see it (typically within milliseconds).
 Data is replicated asynchronously.
       - Seen in systems with high availability.
       - Works well with use cases such as DNS, email.
       - Amazon S3, SimpleDB
-    - Strong Consistency: after a write, reads will see it.
+    - **Strong Consistency**: after a write, reads will see it.
 Data is replicated synchronously
       - Seen in systems that need transactions
       - Seen in file systems and Relational Data Management Systems (RDBMS)
   - **Availability**: every request receives a response, without a guarantee that it contains the most recent version of the information
-    - Fail-over: standby equipment automatically takes over if main system fails.
+    - **Fail-over**: standby equipment automatically takes over if main system fails.
 Disadvantages: more hardware and additional complexity, there is a potential for loss of data if the active system fails before any newly written data can be replicated to the passive
-      - Active-passive: heartbeats are sent between active and passive server on standby.
+      - **Active-passive**: heartbeats are sent between active and passive server on standby.
 If heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.
         - can also be referred to as master-slave failover.
-      - Active-active: both servers are managing traffic, spreading the load between them.
+      - **Active-active**: both servers are managing traffic, spreading the load between them.
         - can also be referred to as master-master failover.
-    - Replication
+    - **Replication**
-      - Master-slave: master serves reads and write, replicating writes to one or more slaves, which serve only reads.
+      - **Master-slave**: master serves reads and write, replicating writes to one or more slaves, which serve only reads.
 Slaves can also replicate to additional slaves in a tree-like fashion.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
-      - Master-Master: both masters serve reads and writes and collaborate with each other on write.
+      - **Master-Master**: both masters serve reads and writes and collaborate with each other on write.
 If either master goes down, the system can continue to operate with both reads and writes.
-      - [Buddy Replication](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/4.3/html/cache_tree_cache_guide/clustered_cache___using_replication-buddy_replication): suppress replicating your data to all instances in a cluster.
+      - [**Buddy Replication**](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/4.3/html/cache_tree_cache_guide/clustered_cache___using_replication-buddy_replication): suppress replicating your data to all instances in a cluster.
 Instead, each instance picks one or more 'buddies' in the cluster, and only replicates to these specific buddies.
 This greatly helps scalability as there is no longer a memory and network traffic impact every time another instance is added to a cluster.
         - Benefitial only if a certain data is frequently accessed it is served from one instance rather than a round-robin fashion.
 Ex: sticky sessions
   - **Partition Tolerance**: system continues to operate despite arbitrary partitioning due to network failures.
 Only network failure will cause system to respond incorrectly
   - **Brewer's CAP theorem**.
 In distributed system only support two of three at any given point in time.
 In centralized system we don't have network partions, so we can get both availability and consistency.